 How Does the Medicare Part D Donut Hole Work?

 After the deductible, you’ll enter the Initial Coverage phase.
 During the Initial Coverage phase, you pay copays for your prescriptions until the total cost of your medications reaches the threshold that puts you in the donut hole.

 To get out of the donut hole, you’ll pay a certain percentage of your prescriptions until the total cost reaches the threshold that puts you in the Catastrophic Coverage phase through the end of the year.

 What Costs Count Toward the Coverage Gap?

 The total cost of medications counts towards entering and exiting the coverage gap.
-The total cost of your medications includes the portion that you pay for your prescriptions as well as the portion the plan pays for your prescriptions.
+The total cost of your drugs includes the portion you pay for your prescriptions and the portion the plan pays for your medications.

 95% of the cost of the drug counts toward out-of-pocket spending.
 The total cost only applies to medications on your plan’s formulary.

-Costs that do not count toward the coverage gap include premiums and drugs that aren’t covered.
+Costs that don’t count toward the coverage gap include premiums and drugs that aren’t covered.